 Continue Cutting in Small Pieces

-Continue working your way across the tile, cutting gradually, reducing the amount of remaining excess tile material.
-When you are within 1/8" of your desired point, you can make your finish/final cuts parallel to the cut line, tangent to the cut line (if a convex cut), or continue making very small nips around the interior of the cut if a concave circular cut is being made.
+Continue working your way across the tile, cutting gradually and reducing the amount of remaining excess tile material.
+When you are within 1/8-inch of your desired point, you can make your finish/final cuts parallel to the cut line, tangent to the cut line (if a convex cut), or continue making very small nips around the interior of the cut if a concave circular cut is being made.
 Again, patience and forethought go a long way to a successful result.Continue to 4 of 4 below.

 04 of 04